JeremyRand/namecoin.org/docs/name-owners/tls/index.md

 ## Example: Renewing a TLS Certificate

-To issue a new TLS certificate (e.g. to rotate keys), use the `-parent-chain` and `parent-key` flags, like this:
+To issue a new TLS certificate (e.g. to rotate keys, or because it's nearing expiration), use the `-parent-chain` and `parent-key` flags, like this:

 ~~~
 mkdir example.bit-tls